Robert E. Hall (physician)

-Robert Elliott Hall was an American obstetrician, psychiatrist, professor, and early advocate for the liberalization of abortion law in the United States.
+Robert Elliott Hall (October 27, 1924 – October 6, 1995) was an American obstetrician, psychiatrist, academic and early advocate for the liberalization of abortion law in the United States.
 He founded the Association for the Study of Abortion with Alan F. Guttmacher in 1965, the first national abortion-rights organization in the country, and served as its chair.
 He and Guttmacher were considered the two most prominent physicians advocating for liberalization of abortion law in the US.
 Hall published many medical papers, as well as materials aimed at the general public, particularly relating to abortion law.

-Biography
+Background

-Hall was born in Pittsburgh, Pennsylvania.
-He studied medicine at Columbia University, graduating in 1947.
+Hall was born in Pittsburgh, Pennsylvania on October 27, 1924.
+He studied medicine at Harvard University in Cambridge Mass and at Columbia University in NYC., graduating in 1947.
 Between 1948 and 1976, he worked as a physician at Columbia-Presbyterian Medical Center and taught at Columbia's College of Physicians and Surgeons.
 During this time he published more than 70 medical papers.
 He also wrote a popular 1963 book, Nine Months' Reading -- A Medical Guide for Pregnant Women.

-After 1976, he spent most of the remainder of his life practicing psychiatry from his home in Stamford, Connecticut.
-He died of cancer in 1995 at the age of 70.
+After 1976, he spent most of the remainder of his life practicing psychiatry from his home in Riverdale, Bronx.
+He died of cancer at Calvary Hospital in The Bronx, on October 6, 1995, at the age of 70.